 Stir in the chocolate chips of your choice, then scoop one tablespoon of batter and form a ball with your hands.
 The batter is a bit sticky, so you can rub your hands with a tiny bit of vegetable oil, like coconut oil, before rolling to keep your hands clean.

 Add each ball of muffin batter to the prepared muffin tin - I highly recommend using muffin paper cups for this recipe.
 It is much easier to unmold the muffins when baked.

 Bake for 12-15 minutes max at 350°F (180°C).
 It is ready when the top of the muffins are cooked.

 Cool them down in the muffin pan for 10 minutes.
 I set up a clock to make sure it is cooling down for 10 minutes.
 This process will firm up the muffins and keep the fudgy texture in the middle.

 Transfer to a cookie rack to fully cool down.

 Store well in the pantry for up to 3 days or even in the fridge for an extra fudgy texture.

-Liquid sweetener: if you are on a low carb diet use sugar free maple flavored liquid sweetener.
-If not, any liquid sweetener like maple syrup, agave or brown rice syrup will work well.
-Chocolate chips: you can use less chips 1/3 cup is great too but I recommend 1/2 cup to fully hide the avocado flavor.
-You can use sugar-free vegan chocolate chips or the one you like.Size: mini muffins work better with this recipe.
+Liquid sweetener: if you are on a low-carb diet, use sugar-free maple-flavored liquid sweetener.
+If not, any liquid sweetener like maple syrup, agave, or brown rice syrup would work well.
+Chocolate chips: you can use fewer chips, 1/3 cup is great too but I recommend 1/2 cup to fully hide the avocado flavor.
+You can use sugar-free vegan chocolate chips or the ones you like.Size: mini muffins work better with this recipe.
 Nutrition panel is calculated for one mini muffin using sugar-free vegan chocolate chips and sugar-free maple syrup.
-See product brand used in ingredients list.
-Net carb per muffin is total carbs minus fibre, 3.5 g
+Net carbs per muffin are total carbs minus fiber: 3.5 grams.

 * Percent Daily Values are based on a 2000 calorie diet.